 Any public schools authorized by OEO will be subject to all applicable state and federal student safety laws, teaching licensure regulations, special education laws, nondiscrimination laws, and any contract terms.

-On the system level, OEO works in direct consultation with, and is reviewed by, the University of Wisconsin (UW) System Board of Regents and in consultation with UW System campus leaders.
+On the UW System level, the Office of Educational Opportunity works in direct consultation with, and is reviewed by, the UW System Board of Regents and in consultation with UW System university leaders.

-Before authorization, OEO schools participate in a rigorous, three phase charter RFP process.
-This includes written applications, an interview, follow up questions from both OEO and its advisory council, charter contract negotiations, and pre-opening requirements.
+Before a public school is authorized, Office of Educational Opportunity (OEO) schools participate in a rigorous, three phase charter Request for Proposal (RFP) process.
+This includes a written application, an interview, follow up questions from both OEO and its advisory council, charter contract negotiations, and a pre-opening requirements process.

 OEO holds schools accountable for charter contract goals regarding student outcomes and performance.
-OEO uses performance frameworks to evaluate a school’s academic, financial, and organizational progress.
+Performance frameworks are used to evaluate a school’s academic, financial, and organizational progress.
 This includes standardized assessments and school data, independent financial audits, in addition to regular school-level reporting on progress including strategic plans and progress reports, budgets, policies, staff/parent feedback, student enrollment and demographic information.
 OEO also collects qualitative data during the year through formal and informal school visits, classroom and board meeting observations, and communication with staff, parents, and (where appropriate) students.

 We are in regular communication with school leaders to address concerns and provide updates.
 OEO also utilizes formal notice and may direct corrective actions when schools are not meeting requirements—including revocation of authorization.